High Dimensional Forecasting via Interpretable Vector Autoregression: Review of Mitigating VAR Overparametrization

-Lag order selection procedures have been developed since the inception of VAR.
+Traditional approaches address overparametrization by selecting a low lag order.
 Early attempts utilize least squares estimation with an information criterion or hypothesis testing \citep{lutk1}.
-The asymptotic theory of these approaches is well developed in the fixed-dimensional setting, in which the length of the series $T$ grows while the number of components $k$ and the maximal lag order $p$ are held fixed \citep{white2001asymptotic}; however, for small sample sizes, it has been observed that no criterion works well \citep{nick}. \cite{Gonz} find that for fixed $k$ and $p$, when $T$ is relatively small, Akaike's Information Criterion (AIC) tends to overfit whereas Schwartz's Information Criterion (BIC) tends to severely underfit.
-Despite their shortcomings, AIC, BIC, and corrected AIC (AICc, \citealt{Hurvich89}) are still the preferred tools for lag order selection by most practitioners \citep{Lutk, Pfaff, tsay2013multivariate}.
+The asymptotic theory of these approaches is well developed in the fixed-dimensional setting, in which the time series length $T$ grows while the number of components $k$ and maximal lag order $pmax$ are held fixed \citep{white2001asymptotic}.
+However, for small $T$, it has been observed that no criterion works well \citep{nick}. \cite{Gonz} find that for fixed $k$ and $pmax$, when $T$ is relatively small, Akaike's Information Criterion (AIC) tends to overfit whereas Schwarz's Information Criterion (BIC) tends to severely underfit.
+Despite their shortcomings, AIC, BIC, and corrected AIC (\citealt{Hurvich89}) are still the preferred lag order selection tools by most practitioners \citep{Lutk, tsay2013multivariate}.